Corporate Governance & Internal Controls

 In the fiscal year ended March, 2012, we adopted the so-called "J-SOX" standards defined in Japan's Financial Instruments and Exchange Act as the basis for the evaluation of our internal control systems.
 We are determined to maintain highly effective internal control systems that are compliant with the new global standards and in keeping with the values of Mitsui & Co., and to ensure that all employees, including those working for affiliated companies, are fully aware of and comply consistently with the basic principle that "without compliance there will be no work and no company".

-At the core of our internal control system, the Internal Control Committee, chaired by the president, establishes basic internal control policy and carries out company-wide internal control evaluations and improvements.
-The Compliance Committee, Disclosure Committee, and J-SOX Committee all operate under the Internal Control Committee.
+At the core of our internal control system, the Corporate Management Committee establishes basic internal control policy and carries out company-wide internal control evaluations and improvements.

 Current status of the internal auditing structure